 Another great beach item or layer that adds intrigue to an outfit.
 Crochet tops and dresses can be layered over bikinis, a beautiful lace bra or a nude or coloured tank top.
 They look great with cut off denim shorts, or mixed with any other items on the top 10 surfer girl list.
 A beautiful crochet dress is a definite show-stopper in the evening and a great item for hot, balmy nights.

 Spell & The Gypsy steal this category as well.
-Rompers in prints that make you want to buy a van, listen to Hendrix and roll around in petals.
+Rompers in prints that make you want to buy a van, listen to Hendrix then roll around in petals!

 A statement print Kimono

 Another light layer that adds further dimension and allure while keeping the wind off you (or that chill you get after catching too much sun!).
 Go for anything printed, loose, 3/4 sleeves or longer, and a length that will cover your bottom!
 For that extra boho look, add a fringe on the sleeve or hemline.

 Check out the Spell & The Gypsy kimonos.
 They aren’t cheap (around $260) and are not meant for the beach but they will be one of your most prize-possesions in your wardrobe.
 Warning.
 You will get lost in a giant hole of seduction on the Spell website.

 Sienna Miller was the queen of the ankle boot and floaty dress.
 This style has been picked up by many of the surfer girls on the professional tour like good friends Laura Enever (AU) and Sage Erickson (USA).
 Ankle boots weigh down the lightness of your outfit by directing your eye and accentuating your leg line (who doesn’t want that!).
 Wear with loose short dresses, shorts, skirts or stripes.